 Where there are changes in tariff structure, the best measure of the impact of price changes on customers is the change in bills.
 Residential bills have increased in all areas across SEQ in 2013-14, from 4.7% in Logan (ex Beaudesert) to 38.8% in Moreton Bay (Redcliffe).
-These estimates include increases to bulk water charges, the removal of the bulk water rebate and some council rebates.
+Only some of the change is attributable to the retailers, ranging from a fall of 4.2% in Redland to an increase of 10.6% in Logan (ex Gold Coast).
+The remainder is due to bulk water charges and the removal of the bulk water rebate and some council rebates.
 That is, not all of the increase is attributable solely to the entities.